 As an employer, you will need to deduct tax and National Insurance, but you may also deduct student loan repayments or pension contributions.
 Every employee (it doesn’t matter if they are working in a temporary capacity, permanent capacity, full-time or part-time capacity) needs to have PAYE and NI deducted from their Gross salary before receiving their salary (Net salary), since every person living and working in the United Kingdom is obligated to make financial contributions through Pay as Your Earn (PAYE) on any earnings above their personal allowance.
 What is PAYE?

 “As an employer, you normally have to operate PAYE as part of your payroll.
 PAYE is HM Revenue and Customs’ (HMRC) system to collect Income Tax and National Insurance from employment.”

-The Employer is the person that is obligated to declare and send the PAYE and NI deductions to HMRC, they will deduce these amounts from the employer’s salary before they receive it, to after pay over to HMRC.
+The Employer is the person that is obligated to declare and send the PAYE and NI deductions to HMRC; they will deduce these amounts from the employer’s salary before they receive it, to after paying over to HMRC

 What happens if I do not pay my nanny’s Tax?

-In the United Kingdom, it is considerate a criminal offense if someone doesn’t pay their PAYE and National Insurance or if they knowingly pay the incorrect amount or there is gross negligence in calculating the amount.
+In the United Kingdom, it is considered a criminal offence if someone doesn’t pay their PAYE and National Insurance or if they knowingly pay the incorrect amount, or if there is gross negligence in calculating the amount.
 If the family who is hiring the nanny get caught, as employer and employee, they may face one of the following penalties: